Top prospect Roman Anthony goes hitless with RBI groundout in MLB debut for the Red Sox

 Anthony, who played right field and batted fifth, received the biggest cheer of all during pregame introductions and then a standing ovation from the crowd of 31,422 when he came to bat in the second inning, with a runner on first and nobody out.
 He popped up to left field and got another cheer as he returned to the dugout.

-In the third, he may have been robbed of his first major league hit when he lined a ball up the middle that hit pitcher Shane Baz — at 111 mph.
+In the fourth, he may have been robbed of his first major league hit when he lined a ball up the middle that hit pitcher Shane Baz — at 111 mph.
 It deflected to the third baseman, who made the throw to first for the out.
-Anthony also struck out looking with runners on first and second in the third and walked in the seventh.
+Anthony also struck out looking with runners on first and second in the sixth and walked in the seventh.

 In the ninth, with the crowd again on its feet, he came up with runners on second and third and hit a hard bouncer up the middle for an RBI groundout.
 He was due to lead off the 11th, but manager Alex Cora pinch-hit for him against left-hander Ian Seymour.